 Figure 7.
-Variation of E/N and efficiency in March 3.2.3 E/N and the slow-control variables As shown in the first subsections of this part, the reduced electric field must remain approximately constant and to do so the voltage must be corrected in function of the slow-control variables to account for changes the environmental conditions.
+Variation of E/N and efficiency in March, in Coimbra - data are averaged in days, and the tendencies are smoothed.
+3.2.3 E/N and the slow-control variables As shown in the first subsections of this part, the reduced electric field must remain approximately constant and to do so the voltage must be corrected in function of the slow-control variables to account for changes the environmental conditions.
 This correction was already being performed automatically by an algorithm that read the temperature values and adjusted the voltage.
 Yet, since for small changes in temperature ($\leq 10^{\circ}C$) the effect of the current is insignificant it was not being accounted for in these corrections.
+Figure 8 shows the E/N at Coimbra and at Lousal, calculated for each hour, with the same vertical scale.
 In Coimbra, this effect was in fact negligible, and the E/N was maintained stable in values that guaranteed the detector's efficiency was kept as high as possible.
 In opposition, the aforementioned rise in current observed in Lousal creates a significant disparity which was not accounted for in the corrections.
-Hence, the the algorithm controlled the local oscillations of the E/N but was unable to counter its global decreasing tendency, Figure 8.
+Hence, the algorithm controlled the local oscillations of the E/N but was unable to counter its global decreasing tendency.
 This analysis motivated a further study of the current which we shall explain subsequently.

 Figure 8.
-Comparison between the Reduced eletric field variation in Coimbra and Lousal 3.3 Increase of the Current The aforementioned increase in current was unexpected and had never been observed before while the telescope was in Coimbra.
+Comparison between the Reduced electric field variation in Coimbra and Lousal 3.3 Increase of the Current The aforementioned increase in current was unexpected and had never been observed before while the telescope was in Coimbra.
 Hence, as one of the most conspicuous changes in the environmental conditions from Lousal to Coimbra we looked into it in order to determine whether it had any influence in the efficiency decrease detected earlier.
 The primary approach chosen was to find any link between the behaviour of the current and the slow-control variables in an attempt to explain the causes of its change.
 The obvious candidate was the temperature as it has the most significant influence over the reduced electric field.
 Nevertheless, the comparative analysis between variables showed the direct correlation of the E/N with the gas flow rather than with the temperature.
 Furthermore, three distinct regimes were clearly observed, as shown in Fig.9.